 Passwords are a notoriously weak authentication mechanism.
 Users frequently choose poor passwords.
-An adversary who has stolen a file of hashed passwords can often use brute-force search to find a password p whose hash value H(p) is equal to the hash value stored for a given user's password, thus allowing the adversary to impersonate the user.
+An adversary who has stolen a file of hashed passwords can often use brute-force search to find a password p whose hash value H(p) equals the hash value stored for a given user's password, thus allowing the adversary to impersonate the user.

 A recent report by Mandiant1 illustrates the significance of cracking hashed passwords in the current threat environment.
-Password cracking was instrumental, for instance, in a recent cyberespionage campaign against the New York Times [32].
-The past year has also seen numerous high-profile thefts of files containing consumers'
+Password cracking was instrumental, for instance, in a recent cyberespionage campaign against the New York http://dx.doi.org/10.1145/2508859.2516671.